kujosHeist/tle2czml/README.md

 # This creates a file in the current directory called "orbit.czml", containing the orbits of the satelites over the next 24 hours.
 tle2czml.create_czml("tle.txt")

-# You can also specify the time range you would like to visualise the orbits
+# You can also specify the time range you would like to visualise
 start_time = datetime(2018, 2, 1, 17, 30)
 end_time = datetime(2018, 2, 1, 19, 30)
 tle2czml.create_czml(input_file, start_time=start_time, end_time=end_time)